 To access Google Finance, click “more” at the top of the page on Google’s homepage, then click Finance.
 On the home page of Google Finance is five tools that will help you stay updated and organized.
 Here’s a brief description of how to use each of these tools:

-This is a fantastic way to get a quick overview of the current position of global markets.
+This is a great way to get a quick overview of the current position of global markets.
 The top section, “Market Summary” shows articles from leading stock market analysts and is updated quite frequently.
 You will see a link to the original article, a summary, who provided the information, when it was posted (in minutes), and include a picture of any grafts or images were included in the article.
-This is a fantastic way to see what the latest news is, and choose from there if you want to read the full tale.
+This is a great way to see what the latest news is, and decide from there if you want to read the full story.

-* Well loved—showing the trends for the most well loved, most researched corporations and businesses.
+* Popular—showing the trends for the most popular, most researched corporations and businesses.

 * Price—showing the top 5 stocks that are currently gaining and losing percentages.